In brief

 In a nutshell, explore + photograph + share = my idea of a good time.

-Oh and speaking of share, if you have any suburb suggestions in the cities we’re visiting, do say – just shoot me an email at 52suburbs@gmail.com
+Oh and speaking of share, if you have any suggestions for suburbs/neighbourhoods in the cities we’re visiting, do say – just shoot me an email at 52suburbs@gmail.com

 So that’s it.
 I hope you can stick around and enjoy the journey.